chadmilburnIU/ConexusAISearch/Neo4J/README_Neo4j_Colab_Setup.md

-# Conexus AI Search — Neo4j Aura + Google Colab Setup (Non‑Technical)
+# Conexus AI Search — Neo4j Aura + Google Colab Setup

 This guide helps you, step‑by‑step, to:
 1. Create a **free Neo4j Aura** database (no install).